These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning that scars on different body areas should each be rated separately

-Why: Burn scars of the head/face/neck are rated under DC 7800.
+Burn scars of the head/face/neck are rated under DC 7800.
 Burn scars of the trunk and extremities that are associated with underlying soft tissue damage are rated under DC 7801.
 Without soft tissue damage, trunk/extremity scars are rated under DC 7802.
 Painful scars anywhere are rated under DC 7804.
 All may be rated simultaneously.

-Do this instead: Tell the examiner you have scars in multiple body regions and ask that each region be documented separately.
+Instead: Tell the examiner you have scars in multiple body regions and ask that each region be documented separately.
 Ensure the examiner completes the burn scar sections for both head/face/neck AND trunk/extremities if applicable.

 Impact: Combined rating - veterans may receive separate ratings for DC 7800 and DC 7801/7802/7804 simultaneously